goru/EngineReader/README.md

 `$ git clone https://github.com/lostman-github/EngineReader.git`

 Edit application name for AppEngine.
-The value of application must be changed of AppEngine.
+The value of application must be changed to your application name of AppEngine.
 `$ vi EngineReader/app.yaml`

 Deploy to AppEngine.